File: ChatCompletion\ChatOptions.cs

 /// <remarks>

-/// The underlying <see cref="IChatClient" /> implementation may have its own representation of options.
+/// The underlying <see cref="IChatClient" /> implementation might have its own representation of options.

 /// When <see cref="IChatClient.GetResponseAsync" /> or <see cref="IChatClient.GetStreamingResponseAsync" />

-/// is invoked with a <see cref="ChatOptions" />, that implementation may convert the provided options into
+/// is invoked with a <see cref="ChatOptions" />, that implementation might convert the provided options into

 /// its own representation in order to use it while performing the operation.
 For situations where a consumer knows